green-striped-gecko/dartR.sexlinked/README.md

 ## Overview

-`dartR.sexlinked` aims to identify and analyse sexlinked loci in SNP data.
+`dartR.sexlinked` aims to identify and analyse sex-linked loci in SNP data.

 Currently the dartRverse consists of the following packages: